 The Florida Building Commission (Sections 553.76 and 553.77, F.S.)

-It is a 25-member technical body responsible for the development, maintenance and interpretation of the Florida Building Code through a consensus-building process.
-The Chair is appointed by the Governor, subject to confirmation by the Senate, and serves at the pleasure of the Governor.
+It is a 17-member technical body responsible for the development, maintenance and interpretation of the Florida Building Code through a consensus-building process.
 Other Commission members appointed by the Governor represent architects, engineers, contractors, building owners, insurance, public education, local governments, building and fire officials and persons with disabilities.
 The Commission also approves products for statewide acceptance and administers the Building Code Training Program.

 The Florida Building Code (Section 553.73, F.S.)